 Options include bi-xenon headlights, auto-dimming mirrors, parking sensors, a self-parking system, an upgraded regenerative braking system with fingertip paddles, a button-activated range-extender feature (which provides a claimed 15 extra miles of range if used sparingly), extended MB-Tex trim with exposed stitching, leather upholstery, an automatic garage-door opener, wood trim, a Harman Kardon audio system, smartphone-app integration and an upgraded navigation system with hard-drive music storage.

 Rear-seat space is adequate in the B-Class Electric Drive, though this is a small hatchback, so it's not exactly roomy back there.
 Cargo capacity measures 17.7 cu ft. behind the rear seatbacks, which isn't all that impressive, but it expands to a healthy 51.4 cu ft. with those seatbacks folded flat.

 |Roadside Assistance||4 Years/50,000 Miles|

-2017 Kia Soul EV -- Enjoys a relatively high-quality interior with a dashboard inspired by Apple devices, and it's as versatile as the B250e, although not as quick.
+2015 Kia Soul EV -- What's in a badge?
+The Soul EV has a high-quality interior with a dashboard inspired by Apple devices, and it's as versatile as the Mercedes, if not as quick.